bokner/fixpoint/README.md

 [An overview of CP implementation in Mozart/Oz.](http://mozart2.org/mozart-v1/doc-1.4.0/fdt/index.html)
 ## Status
-WIP. 'not_equal' and (basic) 'all_different' constraints are implemented.
+WIP. `not_equal` and (basic) `all_different` constraints are implemented.
 Sudoku and small instances of Graph Coloring and N-Queens work, but are slow and unstable.
 Significant API changes and core implementation rewrites are expected.